Fillings

 Composite Resin

-This is the material of choice and used for all our fillings.
-Since the color of a composite resin filling can be customised, it is the most aesthetically pleasing option.
+This is our material of choice for all our dental fillings.
+Composite resin fillings can be adjusted to every individual patient teeth.
+It is the also the most aesthetically pleasing option.

-Composite resin is ideal for repairing chipped or cracked teeth, filling in a tooth gap, correcting dental discolouration, protecting any exposed tooth root from gum recession, or changing the shape of teeth.
+Composite resin is ideal for repairing chipped or cracked teeth, filling in a tooth gap, correcting teeth discoloration, protecting any exposed tooth root from gum recession, or changing the shape of teeth.

 Patients may also choose composite resin for cavity fillings as they are bonded to the teeth in layers and therefore require less drilling away of the natural tooth.